KittyGiraudel/site/_posts/2015-01-12-color-clock-experiment.md

 ## Applying the computed color to the body

-Let's tackle the actual challenge.
+Let’s tackle the actual challenge.
 My thought process was as follow.
 Our time is made of 3 components: hours, minutes and seconds.
 A color is made of 3 components: red, green and blue channels.
 If I convert each component to a 255 value, I can have a color from the current time (where hours are converted to red, minutes to green and seconds to blue).

 Alright.
 The first thing we need is to compute our color channels based on the current time.
 To do so, we need a `RGBFromDate` function that takes an instance of `Date`, and returns an array of 3 channels expressed as (rounded) numbers between 0 and 255.